"It's trained by non-disabled people": Evaluating How Image Quality Affects Product Captioning with Vision-Language

-The survey was hosted via Google Forms due to its accessibility for screen reader users and was open in March 2025.
-Participants were recruited through email lists maintained by the research team as well as the National Federation of the Blind (NFB)~\cite{nfb} and the American Foundation for the Blind (AFB)~\cite{afb}.
-In addition to using AI tools for image captioning tasks, eligible participants must identify as blind or low-vision, be age 18 or older, use a screen reader to access digital content, speak English, and reside in the United States.
-Upon confirming eligibility, participants were invited to take the survey.
+The survey was hosted via Google Forms, which is accessible to screen reader users, and was open in March 2025.
+Participants were recruited through email lists maintained by the research team, as well as those of the National Federation of the Blind (NFB) \cite{nfb} and the American Foundation for the Blind (AFB) \cite{afb}.
+Interested participants signed up through a pre-survey screener.
+Eligible participants must identify as blind or low-vision, be age 18 or older, use a screen reader to access digital content, speak English, and reside in the United States.
+Given the focus of our study, participants must have regularly used at least one AI tool (e.g., Be My AI, Seeing AI, ChatGPT, Gemini, Claude) for image captioning.
+Upon confirming eligibility and excluding any bot-like responses, participants were invited to take the survey using their unique email address.
 Participants provided consent before beginning.
-Each participant received a \$20 Amazon card after completing the survey.
+Each participant received a \$20 Amazon gift card after completing the survey.
 The survey study was approved by our university IRB.

-We received 97 survey responses, which were reviewed by the research team for duplicates and quality issues (e.g., answers that were spam-like or lacked variation).
-Eleven responses were removed, resulting in a total sample of 86.
-Our sample had more respondents who identified as women (n=58, 67.4\%) than men (n=24, 27.9\%) or non-binary (n=4, 4.7\%).
-Most participants were aged 39-49 (n=44, 51.2\%) or 50-64 (n=25, 29.1\%), with smaller groups reporting age 18-29 (n=9, 10.5\%) and 65 or older (n=8, 9.3\%).
-Roughly 67.4\% (n=58) of participants identified as white, with some identifying as Asian (n=16, 18.6\%), Black or African American (n=9, 10.5\%), and/or Native American or Alaska Native or Native Hawaiian (n=3, 3.5\%).
-Seven percent (n=6) identified as Hispanic, Latino, or Spanish.
-More than 80\% (n=72) of our sample had earned their bachelor's degree or higher.
+We received 97 survey responses, which the research team reviewed for duplicates and quality issues (e.g., spam-like responses or those lacking variation).
+To mitigate bot responses, we required participants to enter the email address to which the survey invitation was sent; responses with invalid email addresses were removed.
+In total, eleven responses were removed, resulting in a final sample of 86.
+More respondents in our sample identified as women ($n=58$, 67.4\%) than men ($n=24$, 27.9\%) or non-binary ($n=4$, 4.7\%).
+Most participants were aged 39--49 ($n=44$, 51.2\%) or 50--64 ($n=25$, 29.1\%), with smaller groups reporting age 18--29 ($n=9$, 10.5\%) and 65 or older ($n=8$, 9.3\%).
+Roughly 67.4\% ($n=58$) of participants identified as white, with some identifying as Asian ($n=16$, 18.6\%), Black or African American ($n=9$, 10.5\%), and/or Native American or Alaska Native or Native Hawaiian ($n=3$, 3.5\%).
+About 7\% ($n=6$) identified as Hispanic, Latino, or Spanish.
+More than 80\% ($n=72$) of our sample had earned a bachelor's degree or higher.